Oersted

-Difference between CGS and SI systems
+Difference between Gaussian and SI systems

-In the CGS system, the unit of the H-field is the oersted and the unit of the B-field is the gauss.
-In the SI system, the unit ampere per meter (A/m), which is equivalent to newton per weber, is used for the H-field and the unit of tesla is used for the B-field.
+In the Gaussian system, the unit of the H-field is the oersted and the unit of the B-field is the gauss.
+In the SI, the unit ampere per metre (A/m), which is equivalent to newton per weber, is used for the H-field and the unit tesla is used for the B-field.

 History

 The unit was established by the IEC in the 1930s in honour of Danish physicist Hans Christian Ørsted. Ørsted discovered the connection between magnetism and electric current when a magnetic field produced by a current-carrying copper bar deflected a magnetised needle during a lecture demonstration.